Release Notes

 • Amazon stages - Amazon stages include updated regions in the AWS Region property.

-• Azure Data Lake Storage Gen2 stages - You can configure the new Endpoint URL property when using OAuth with Service Principal authentication with the Azure Data Lake Storage Gen2 origin and destination.
+• Azure Data Lake Storage Gen2 stages - You can configure the new Endpoint URL property when using OAuth with Service Principal authentication with the Azure Data Lake Storage Gen2 origin and destination, and the ADLS Gen2 File Metadata executor.

 • JDBC Multitable Consumer origin - You can configure the new Maximum Number of Tables property to limit the number of tables to prefetch.